-Figure 5-21 shows modelled annual mean benzene concentrations at roadside locations in 2016.
-Figure 5-22 shows the modelled annual mean background concentrations of benzene in 2016.
+Figure 5-21 shows modelled annual mean benzene concentrations at roadside locations in 2017.
+Figure 5-22 shows the modelled annual mean background concentrations of benzene in 2017.
 Modelled background concentrations were below 0.5 μ g m-3 over most of the UK, with marginally higher concentrations for most urban areas.
-A few small areas, for example in the Midlands and Humberside, had concentrations in excess of 1 μ g m-3.
-However, background concentrations everywhere were well below the limit value of 5 μ g m-3 for benzene.
+A few very small areas, for example in Humberside, Portsmouth and the Grangemouth area, had concentrations in excess of 1 μ g m-3.
+These are too small to be clearly seen on the map.
+Background concentrations everywhere were well below the limit value of 5 μ g m-3 for benzene.

-Figure 5-21 Urban Major Roads, Annual Mean Roadside Benzene Concentration, 2016 (μg m-3)
+Figure 5-21 Urban Major Roads, Annual Mean Roadside Benzene Concentration, 2017 (μg m-3)